brandonfoong/panopto-dl/README.md

 ### 2. Using NUS Single Sign-On (NUS users only)

 NUS users can use their NUSNET account to directly sign in to panopto-dl by using the `-u DOMAIN\USERNAME` and `-p PASSWORD` flags.
 For some \*nix shells, you may need to delimit the backslash, i.e. type `DOMAIN\\USERNAME` instead.

+## Panopto API Endpoints

+panopto-dl uses the following RESTful API endpoints to retrieve webcast information:

+1. `/Panopto/Services/Data.svc/GetFolderInfo` to retrieve folder names and subfolders
+2. `/Panopto/Services/Data.svc/GetSessions` to retrieve folder contents
+3. `/Panopto/Pages/Viewer/DeliveryInfo.aspx` to retrieve webcast names and streams, and
+4. `/Panopto/Pages/Viewer/Image.aspx` to retrieve slides (for slideshow recordings)

+It also uses the following SOAP API to get the direct link to the podcast encode: `/Panopto/PublicAPI/4.6/SessionManagement.svc?singleWsdl`

+Disclaimer: AFAIK, the RESTful APIs are **not** officially supported as part of Panopto's public API, and thus, this script *may* break at any time.